1jour1vin

 Wine rated (2023 guide) 16/20 (Very good)

-An extra dry UFO in the Champagne galaxy, which the Gosset house has made its specialty: notes of roasted citrus in chutney, ginger powder, and a string of red fruits, each more aromatic than the last.
-A confident definition, which we love for its comforting, soothing qualities.
+A true standout in the Champagne world, a specialty of the Gosset house: notes of roasted citrus in a chutney, ginger powder, and a medley of red berries, each more aromatic than the last.
+A bold statement, one we love for its comforting, charming character.

 Robert Parker - Wine Advocate